 What type of business will you be running?

-The right business structure can help provide a level of protection for the owner's personal assets in case something goes wrong with the business.
+The right structure can help provide a level of protection for the owner's personal assets in case something goes wrong with the business.
 In order to understand the potential risks involved you need a clear understanding of what type of business you want to run.

 What are your future plans for the business?

-Your business may be small now but rapid expansion may require you to rethink the type of business structure you need.
+Your business may be small now but rapid expansion may require you to rethink the type of structure you need.
 Revenue, profit, and employee numbers could grow faster than expected.
 It's important to recognise that different structures suit different numbers of employees.

 We can provide you with valuable business structures advice.
-With future goals in mind, you'll be matched with a business structure that supports your business goals.
+With future goals in mind, you'll be matched with a structure that supports your business goals.